 Get It WRITE: Short Essay Skills and APA Format

-The LARC offers review sessions for students who need to take the Pre-service Academic Performance Assessment (PAPA).
-Reviews for the reading, writing, and math portions PAPA exam are offered by experienced LARC tutors and graduate students.
+The LARC offers review sessions for students who need to take the Basic Skills tests required of Education Majors.
+Reviews for the reading, writing, and math portions of Basic Skills exams are offered by experienced LARC tutors and graduate students.
 Sessions during the academic year are eight weeks long.